rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 # What's next for the Stormy Petrels?

 Hot off their highest finish in a decade, where do the Stormy Petrels go?
-While we don't know for sure, all the machinery I've laid out here will enable us to make predictions about the next season.
-As soon as the full schedule is released I'll be churning out these predictions.
+We don't know for sure, but all the machinery I've laid out here will enable us to make predictions about the next season.
+As soon as the full schedule is released I'll be churning those out.

 My mind tells me that the likeliest outcome is for Oglethorpe to have a terrible year, like we always do.
 My heart tells me that we're going to win